dmitry-merzlyakov/nledger/build.md

 1. Navigate to *nledger/* folder
 2. Execute:
-    - On Windows: `powershell -ExecutionPolicy RemoteSigned -File ./get-nledger-tools.ps1 -install`
+    - `pwsh -file ./get-nledger-tools.ps1 -install`
-    - On Linux or OSX: `pwsh -file ./get-nledger-tools.ps1 -install`
+    - Remember that you might need to type `powershell -ExecutionPolicy RemoteSigned` instead of `pwsh` on Windows

 Notes:
 - Switch `-installPreferCore` installs .Net Core binaries if you have files for both platforms (otherwise, it prefers .Net Framework)
 - Switch `-installConsole` opens a console where you can troubleshoot issues with installing